DigiJo/joejohnston.co.uk/src/pages/writing/5-best-chinese-takeaways-in-North-Belfast/index.md

 type: Food
 ---

+This post is for test reasons relating to Hugo vs Gatsby from an SEO perspective.

 Salty, spicy, wholesome goodness (badness).
 Chinese takeaway fuels the average Belfast household at least once per week - a monumental staple in our diet.
 But what are the best Chinese takeaways in North Belfast?

 North Belfast is a beautiful part of the city with the Cavehill, Belfast Castle, and annual riots entertaining the eye.
 It's also where I was born and raised, so I'm fully qualified to present the best Chinese takeaways, North Belfast has to offer.